alvinandakurniawann/News-Scraper/README.md

 # News Scraper

-A Streamlit-based web application for extracting and analyzing news from various Indonesian online news sources.
+A Streamlit-based web application for extracting and analyzing news from various online news sources.

 ## Features